suniltheta/SimpleGoServer/README.md

 `$ /home/{USER}/bin/main`

 ## How to use?
-Go to the home page of URL and you can see the string response as `{"desc":"UTC time","nano":1510968028319270900,"time":"2017-11-18 01:20:28.3192709 +0000 UTC"}`
+Go to the home page of URL and you can see the string response as <br>
+`{"desc":"UTC time","nano":1510968028319270900,"time":"2017-11-18 01:20:28.3192709 +0000 UTC"}`